turitzinv/family-recipes/README.md

 # Family Recipes

 Recipes are meant to be passed down and shared, this application allows you to do just that!
-A user must be log in or create an account in order to view recipe details.
+A user must log in or create an account in order to view recipe details.
 Once logged in, users can add recipes and comment on other recipes.
+A user can edit their own recipes or comments.

 # Tech